xinehc/argo-supplementary/README.md

 Reference protein sequences and metadata of NDARO can be downloaded from https://www.ncbi.nlm.nih.gov/pathogens/refgene/ (click `Download` for both the metadata `refgenes.tsv` and the reference protein sequences `protein.faa`).
 After unzipping, place both files into a folder named `prot`.

-We need to parse the metadata to ensure it has a two-level hierarchy.
+Parse the metadata to ensure a two-level hierarchy.

 ```bash
 python -c "